Arvind Mediratta

-Arvind Mediratta (born 1967) is an Indian business executive, and the managing director and chief executive officer at METRO Cash & Carry, the Indian arm of German wholesaler Metro AG, since February 2016.
-He is from New Delhi, India.
+Arvind Mediratta (born 1967) is an Indian business executive, and the managing director and chief executive officer at Hippo Homes, a Dalmia Bharat Group company, since July 2023.
+He was previously the managing director and chief executive officer at METRO Cash & Carry, the Indian arm of German wholesaler Metro AG, from February 2016 to July 2023.

 Education

 Mediratta received a B.Tech in Chemical Engineering from Indian Institute of Technology, Delhi in 1989.
 He did his MBA in Marketing and Finance from Indian Institute of Management, Calcutta in 1991, and was conferred with the Roll of Honour at the institute.
 In 2002, he was a part of the General Management Program of the University of Michigan - Stephen M. Ross School of Business.

 Career

 Mediratta began his career with Procter & Gamble (P&G) in 1991 to handle marketing and branding strategy in India, Bangkok, and Singapore for a decade.
 He was the chief marketing officer at Marico in 2001 and Whirlpool (India) in 2003.
 As the chief marketing officer for South Asia for Yum!
 Brands in 2005, he handled Taco Bell, Pizza Hut, KFC, and A&W in India, Bangladesh, Sri Lanka, and Mauritius.